ruthmcg/CFG-NatWest-Daytime-Team1/README.md

 ## Introduction

-Menopause is a natural phase in a woman's life, and having the right information is crucial for navigating through it with confidence.
-WiserPause aims to educate and empower individuals by offering a quiz that challenges your knowledge of menopause, accompanied by curated resources to delve deeper into the subject.
+Peri/menopause is a natural phase in a woman's life, and having the right information is crucial for navigating it with confidence.

+WiserPause aims to educate and empower individuals by offering a quiz that challenges your knowledge of peri/menopause, accompanied by curated resources to delve deeper into the subject.

 ## Features

 - **Quiz Game:** Test your knowledge with a set of engaging quiz questions related to menopause.
-- **Educational Resources:** Access a collection of reliable resources to enhance your understanding of menopause and share some stories from empowered women that went through it.
+- **Educational Resources:** Access a collection of reliable resources to enhance your understanding of peri/menopause and share some stories from empowered women that went through it.
 - **User-Friendly Interface:** Enjoy a simple and intuitive design for a seamless experience, tested for accessibility.

 ## Getting Started